404Utopia/RimWorld-ReplaceStuff-Fork/README.md

 - Open an issue for discussion
 - Submit a pull request with improvements
 - Help with testing and bug reports

-## 📄 License

-This continuation maintains the same license as the original mod.
-See [LICENSE](LICENSE) file for details.

 ---